![]() |

 2. Next, Research the Facility

-It is essential that you carefully evaluate the facility where the horse will be stabled.
-The level of care and outlook on how the horse is treated will depend greatly on the management of the stable, but also speak to people who participate in the club or program as well before making your final decision.
+The level of care and outlook on how the horse is treated will depend greatly on the management of the stable.

 3. Then, Visit the Facility

 You should be able to visit the facility, with or without an appointment.
-They should also let you view any of the public areas, and the show you exactly where the horses are boarded, fed, turned out and exercised.
+They should also let you view any of the public areas, and show you exactly where the horses are boarded, fed, turned out and exercised.

 Watch how the caregivers interact with the horses.
 Introduce yourself, and have a casual chat with them.
 Find out how long they have been there, and what they like about working or volunteering there.